Updated 04/2022

 So what are the benefits of getting a Partita IVA?

-Also if you are planning on running any business while being a resident in Italy, you will need it to legally run your business.
+Instead, if you are planning on running any business while being a resident in Italy, you will need it to legally run your business.
 It is required anytime you are making more than €5,000.
+It is also required when you conduct any continuous business (like say, running an e-commerce), or when you have a collaboration with a company that lasts longer than 30 days.

 If you need any help figuring out freelance in Italy, or getting settled into your new life, book a call and let me help you work it out to make the most of your life in Italy.